silogen/kaiwo/docs/docs/reference/aim.md

   cacheModel: true                      # on-demand caching (default false)
 ```

-This picks the default template that is assigned to the corresponding `AIMImage` resource.
+This picks the default template that is assigned to the corresponding `AIMClusterImage` resource.

 #### (b) Service that explicitly selects a namespace template